What was Jesus ethnicity?

 Exploring Jesus’ Jewish Roots

 Jesus was born into a Jewish family, and his teachings were deeply rooted in Jewish traditions and scriptures.
-His mother, Mary, and earthly father, Joseph, were both of Jewish descent.
-Jesus’ upbringing in a devout Jewish household shaped his understanding of the scriptures and his mission to fulfill the prophecies of the Hebrew Bible.
+His parents, Mary and Joseph, were devout Jews, and Jesus himself was circumcised according to Jewish law.
+Throughout his life, Jesus engaged with Jewish religious leaders, observed Jewish festivals, and preached in Jewish synagogues.

 FAQ